Canon M5 vs Sony A6500

 |Sony A6300« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Sony A6300|

-Both the M5 and the A6500 are recent models that feature in their makers' current product line-up.
+Both the M5 and the A6500 are recent models that are part of the current product line-up.
 The A6500 replaced the earlier Sony A6300, while the M5 does not have a direct predecessor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon M5 vs Sony A6500